Ten Things You Should Know: Shoemaker Mile

 4) The Shoemaker was a graded stakes in 1973 and 1974 but was not graded from 1975 to 1986.
 It has been run under a graded condition since 1987 and has been a Grade 1 since 2007.
 This year’s edition is part of the Breeders’ Cup Challenge series, the winner will qualify for the Breeders’ Cup Mile in November.

 5) Silic is the only winner of the Shoemaker Mile to win the Breeders’ Cup Mile.
 He won both in 1999.
 Silic also won his second Shoemaker the following year.
 Singletary (2004) and Steinlen (1989) finished second in the Shoemaker in the same year they won the BC Mile.
+In 2016 Obviously (2013, 2014) became the first winner to win the Breeders’ Cup Turf Sprint.

 6) Kissin’ George won the 1968 edition of the race, when it was 6-furlong dirt race.
 He was considered one of the top sprinters in the country and is listed as one of the top horses trained by Hall of Famer “Buster” Millerick.